janjongboom/blog.janjongboom.com/_posts/2017-10-11-towards-firmware-updates.md

 In this article we gave some insights into the challenges with secure firmware updates.
 We used Mbed TLS to verify that data was sent by a trusted party, and JANPatch to implement delta updates on a microcontroller.
 We implemented these features to enable efficient firmware updates over very slow networks, but they should be helpful for anyone writing a firmware update service.
 Note that we added some security to the example, but it's still too insecure to deploy in a real-life scenario.
 If you're interested in the subject, Brendan Moran is speaking at TechCon about the subject: "[Building Firmware Updates: the devil is in the details](http://schedule.armtechcon.com/session/building-firmware-updates-the-devil-is-in-the-details/850554)".
 If you're looking for a one-stop solution, Arm has a fully secure update client and bootloader available as part of Mbed Cloud.

-We'll be releasing all parts of the LoRaWAN firmware update service in about two weeks, so keep an eye on the Mbed developer blog.
+We'll be releasing all parts of the LoRaWAN firmware update service in about two weeks, so keep an eye on the Mbed Developer Blog.
 If you're going to the LoRa All-Members meeting in Suzhou, we'll be doing a tech talk about firmware updates on Thursday 19 October from 11:30 - 12:30.
 And if you're at TechCon come and find us at the Mbed booth, and make sure to visit our session "[Enabling firmware updates over LPWAN](http://schedule.armtechcon.com/session/enabling-firmware-updates-over-lpwan/850218)" on Thursday 26 October at 11:30 AM in Ballroom G!

 -